-Fargesia angustissima also sometimes known by it's old name Borinda angustissima is a non-invasive clump forming medium to tall growing bamboo with fine and narrow leaves.
-New canes (or culms as we call them) are sheathed mid-green to a vivid purple and can reach up to 2 cm in diameter often covered with white powder.
+Fargesia angustissima also sometimes known by it's old name Borinda angustissima is a really beautiful clumping bamboo which in my mind is one of the daintiest bamboo in our garden.
+It has an airy upright habit with relatively narrow but stiff canes which hold masses of delicate tiny leaves.
+In early summer the new canes (or culms as we call them) are produced which vary from a mid-green to a vivid purple and which when mature can reach up to 2 cm in diameter often covered with an attractive white powdery bloom

 This bamboo benefits from planting in more sheltered conditions to look it's best it is happy in shady locations and untimately develops into a stunning specimen.
 Can also be grown in a container where it will be happy if provided adequate feed and watering.
 Repotting every couple of years or so.

 The plant here in our garden is over 10 years old and is around 4 metres tall planted in dry clay amongst birches, Eucalyptus and other Fargesia.